ironbar/mnist_universe/docs/08_causality.md

 #### Nature versus nurture: the tragedy of Barbara Burks

 Tells the story of a woman that invented causal paths independently of Wright.

+#### In search of a language (the Berkeley admissions paradox)

+Another story about a study of discrimination in a university.
+I don't see the point of telling this story.

+#### Daisy, the kittens and indirect effects